Skip Global navigation and goto content

 Is My Establishment Required to Have More Than One Certified Food Manager?

 Under most circumstances, more than one certified food manager will be necessary.
-Those establishments that do not serve a highly susceptible population and have no more than two food workers engaged in the storage, preparation, display, or serving of food, at one time, are allowed to have at least one designated certified food manager.
+However, those establishments that do not serve a highly susceptible population and have no more than two food workers/volunteers engaged in the storage, preparation, display, or serving of food, at one time, are allowed to have one designated certified food manager.

 What Happens if the Certified Food Manager Resigns or is Terminated from the Establishment?